playcanvas/model-viewer/README.md

     npm run serve

+Open a browser and navigate to http://localhost:3000.

+## Development

+Run:

+    npm run develop

-Open a browser and navigate to http://localhost:5000.
+Open a browser and navigate to http://localhost:3000.

+N.B.
+To load local models run `npx server --cors` in the directory containing the model (disables CORS).